Skip to main content

 Term 2

-This unit focuses on a range of contemporary AI and machine learning techniques and approaches such as RNN and LSTMs, GANs, VAEs.
-You will also cover reinforcement learning for Natural Language Processing, personalisation, recommendation and audience analysis.
-As part of this unit, you’ll learn how to prepare datasets and create, test and validate your own models to solve real-world problems.
+This unit focuses on a range of contemporary AI and machine learning techniques and approaches such as RNN and LSTMs, GANs and VAEs.
+You will also cover reinforcement learning for natural language processing, personalisation, recommendation and audience analysis.
+As part of this unit, you will learn how to prepare datasets and create, test and validate your own models to solve real-world problems.

 Term 3

 In this unit, you will continue to develop your understanding of computing ethics, social data science and international data policy.
 You will learn how to analyse and apply critical approaches to technology development within your own work.
-You will be expected to apply this knowledge in your thesis project, exploring how you have embedding computing ethics and techniques into your own approach to work.
+You will be expected to apply this knowledge in your thesis project, exploring how you have embedded computing ethics and techniques in your own approach to work.

 Summer period

-Your final thesis project will allow you to develop a significant piece of work demonstrating the level of your competencies in relation to those delivered throughout the course.
-Academic staff will support you throughout your project sharing their professional experience in contemporary data science and AI.
+Your final thesis project will allow you to develop a significant piece of work demonstrating the level of your knowledge and skills in relation to those delivered throughout the course.
+Academic staff will support you throughout your project, sharing their professional experience in contemporary data science and AI.
 You will also be offered the opportunity to work with staff to develop research projects based on staff expertise and topic specialisms as an option.

 Learning and teaching methods